bright-nickson/Klya-ai/DEVELOPER_ONBOARDING.md

-## AfriGrowth AI – Developer Onboarding Guide
+## KLYA AI – Developer Onboarding Guide

-Welcome to AfriGrowth AI.
+Welcome to KLYA AI.
 This guide will help you clone, configure, and run the app locally in under 30 minutes.

 ### Prerequisites